SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Peak_calling_algorithms/README.md

 2. `lc`: library complexity calculator useful for QC statistics.
 Calculates the ratio of unique reads over total reads.
 Only accepts bam files.
 3. `nr`: a noise ratio estimator useful for QC statistics.
 Estimates signal to noise ratio which is an indicator for ChIP enrichment.
 4. `bcp`: ChIP-Seq peak caller.
 Tuned for the discovery of broad peaks.
 BCP supports HTML-based annotation reports.
 5. `ccat`: ChIP-Seq peak caller.
 Tuned for the discovery of broad peaks.
 CCAT supports HTML-based annotation reports.
-Peakranger is installed on [Biowulf.](https://hpc.nih.gov/apps/peakranger.html)

 ##### Peak calling using PeakRanger